Watch CBS News

 A timeline of the Abrego Garcia case resulting from the Maryland man's mistaken deportation to El Salvador

-The deportation of Kilmar Abrego Garcia, who entered the country illegally and was living in Maryland, to a notorious prison in El Salvador has a sparked nationwide conversation about the Trump administration's immigration policies and raised concerns about deporting non-citizens who have permission to be in the U.S.
+Kilmar Abrego Garcia has been returned to the United States, on federal charges alleging he transported and conspired to transport undocumented people after illegally entering the country himself and going on to live in Maryland.
+His deportation to a notorious prison in El Salvador sparked nationwide conversation about the Trump administration's immigration policies and raised concerns about deporting non-citizens who have permission to be in the U.S.

 Abrego Garcia was taken into custody by U.S. Immigration and Customs Enforcement (ICE) agents on March 12 as he was leaving his job in Baltimore.
 After a few days at migrant detention centers in the U.S., he was deported along with more than 230 men, mainly Venezuelans, to a supermax prison in El Salvador, despite a protective order that he should remain in the U.S.